 International Home Loan Schemes

 This scheme allows foreigners to buy property in Thailand even if they don’t live there.
-Initially introduced in 2005 by the Singapore branch of Bangkok Bank, it can offer up to 70% finance to foreigners wishing to purchase property in Thailand.
+Initially introduced in 2005 by the Singapore branch of Bangkok Bank, they offer up to 70% finance to foreigners wishing to purchase property in Thailand.
 With more and more foreigners looking to have a dream holiday or eventual retirement home in Thailand, the demand for this is rising and therefore the Singapore branch continues to offer this service.

-What currencies can I be paid in?
+What currencies can the loan be paid in?